 Detox Isn't Just for Diets

-I used to trick myself into thinking that because I was a healer I was doing all the work I could to heal myself.
-After going through a few really rough months and finally seeking help from a therapist for the first time I discovered the underlying truth - I was using personal development as a way to bypass actually feeling my emotions, which is what was keeping me stuck.
+I used to trick myself into thinking that because I was doing energy work and helping others heal, I was doing all the work I could to heal myself.
+After going through a few really rough months and finally seeking help from a therapist for the first time last year I discovered the underlying truth - I was using personal development as a way to bypass actually feeling my emotions, which is what was keeping me stuck.

-I remember being in a period of transition last year and working with a mindset coach who flat-out called me out on this by saying something along the lines of “you have a lot of feelings, and you’re not allowing yourself to feel any of them.”
+I remember being in a period of transition in the middle of 2017 and working with a mindset coach who flat-out called me out on this by saying something along the lines of “you have a lot of feelings, and you’re not allowing yourself to feel any of them.”
 My way of trying to get through the pain and discomfort was by intellectualizing my way out of it or numbing myself out with busyness, social media, and sometimes alcohol.

 If this sounds familiar, know that you are not alone and there is nothing wrong with you.